TheThinkingHome/Automations/blueprints/template/system_stability.md

 When it comes up you will have a `binary_sensor.system_stable`.
 Watch it in Developer Tools, States: it will read `unknown` until the first HA shutdown-restart cycle.
 On that first shutdown, the sensor flips to `off`.
 After HA comes back up, it stays `off` during the loading phase, stays `off` during the `delay_on` window after `homeassistant: start` fires (typically when the "Home Assistant has restarted" toast appears at the bottom of the UI), and then flips to `on`.
 From that point it reads `on` for the rest of the session, until the next HA shutdown flips it back to `off`.
 That is the full lifecycle.

-## A Small Note on the Two Triggers and Why Both
+## A Small Note on Why Both Triggers Matter

 The blueprint listens for two HA events: `homeassistant: shutdown` and `homeassistant: start`.
 The shutdown trigger fires when HA begins its graceful shutdown sequence, before integration teardown completes.
 The start trigger fires when HA finishes loading after a restart, when it transitions from "starting" to "running".